khangsheng1/solo_projects/README.md

 # Project Notebook: solo_projects

-Welcome to the GitHub repository for our project notebook!
-This repository contains a set of Jupyter Notebooks aimed at generating fake data sets, uploading them to a SQL database, and subsequently analyzing the data in Power BI.
-This README will guide you through the contents of the repository and how to use the notebooks effectively.
+Welcome to my personal project notebook on GitHub!
+This repository is dedicated to my learning journey in Python, MySQL, and Power BI.
+It contains a series of Jupyter Notebooks designed to help me train and improve my skills by generating fake datasets, uploading them to a SQL database, and analyzing the data in Power BI.
+This README will guide you through the contents of the repository and how to effectively utilize these notebooks for learning and skill development

 ## Table of Contents
 1. [Introduction](#introduction)